Rheandoyle92/Assignment-1/README.md

 Personal Info:
 Working full time at Air Menzies International – Freight forwarding company.
 Currently learning each section of the business to better my chances for promotion and to eventually move into a management position.
 Looking to study IT to broaden my knowledge base and to be more employable and valuable within a team that may lack IT knowledge.
 I hope to one day be in IT sales and/or a representative for a team who may lack leadership or charisma – to help convey important technological advances enabling me to be the link between the brains and the ‘front office’ of a company.

-Interest in IT:
+<bold> Interest in IT:

 My interest in IT has been an extensive hobby and fascination of mine.
 Since I was young, I was intrigued with games, operations and transfer of data which was all made possible through the use of technology.
 Coupled with the ability to now study remotely – RMIT was the front runner for me to study this degree as my two of my cousins have studied a Bachelor’s of Information Technology and held RMIT to a very high standard for both theory and practical aspects throughout.
 I am fascinated by the potential advantages that IT can have on a business and/or personal circumstances as well as automation of tasks to save time, increase efficiency and boost profits/free time – depending on the purpose.

-IT Experience
+IT Experience:

 I have little to no Experience in an IT role as I have never been placed in a team which practices such.
 In most work places that I have worked at – the IT team was qualified and not interested in unqualified people who saw IT as a hobby rather than a profession.
 Therefore, I was unable to move into the IT field/industry.
 My IT experience begins and ends in a gaming environment and small amounts of programming to automate certain games and websites.